 Out of Round Funding

-This category is now open and closes Monday 19 December 2016.
+This category is now open.

 Out of Round Funding is available for individual ACT artists to undertake significant interstate or overseas arts opportunities.
 The minimum funding is $500 and the maximum $2,000.
 Please read all the information below before starting an online application.
 After reading the information, if you have any questions please contact artsACT on 6207 2384.

 Funding support will be considered for costs directly associated with the activity, which may include a contribution towards travel, accommodation, and registration fees.